 Leadership development through CK Ambassadors Program

-Over four years, The Conscious Kitchen has transformed school culture in the dining hall and beyond.
-Teachers report improved academic performance, attention in class, elevated attendance, decrease in disciplinary cases, heightened leadership skills exhibited by students, and children treating one another with respect, kindness, and open communication.
+Over four years, Conscious Kitchen has transformed school culture in the dining hall and beyond.
+Teachers report improved attention in class, elevated attendance, fewer headaches and stomachaches, heightened leadership skills exhibited by students, and children treating one another with respect, kindness, and open communication.
 Data shows significantly less food and packaging waste, increased consumption of fruits and veggies, less thirst and hunger, as well as a more equitable school food environment (reduced stigma associated with the school meal program).